Creating a rock solid referral network

 When you are with contacts, try and subtly educate them on the typical things you help with and the positive outcomes your customers/clients get from your involvement.
 This is more likely to stick in a contact’s mind rather than you reeling off a list of services to them.

 Explain the triggers that point to your expertise or business offering so, when a contact comes across a friend or business contact facing that issue, they automatically recommend you.
 And be prepared to expand your knowledge of your contacts’ triggers so you can reciprocate and help them.
+Here are some other ideas to avoid getting pigeon-holed for just one area of your expertise.

 7. Be sure you’re a safe pair of hands

 If you want contacts to refer time and time again, you have to do an excellent job with the leads they bring to you.
-That includes, not only delighting these customers, but also keeping your contact in the communication loop so they know their professional judgement in recommending you isn’t being undermined.
+That includes, not only delighting these customers but also keeping your contact in the communication loop so they know their professional judgement in recommending you isn’t being undermined.

 8. Keep in touch